-Many people seem to have a basic understanding of PTS and typically associate it with the military.
+Many people seem to have a basic understanding of Post Traumatic Stress (PTS) and typically associate it with the military.
 Usually, people hear about the struggles veterans face upon returning from combat on television or in movies.
 Some may know someone with PTS.
 However, people, in general, do not know the complexities of PTS.
 What causes a person with PTS to suddenly become drenched in sweat without being physically active, begin to have an accelerated heart rate, or become enraged over the most minor thing or other extreme PTS symptoms?
 The answer is triggers.

 What is a Trigger?